 It's not the interpretation of what the special counsel said and did.

-Uh yeah, it was a political document.
+Yeah, it was a political document.

-Sure, did he point uh out, well, Congress, you can take this and run with it if you want.
+Sure, did he point out, well, Congress, you can take this and run with it if you want.

 And by the way, good luck to anybody that thinks that.

-Um missing the fundamental issues, no Russia collusion at all.
+Missing the fundamental issues, no Russia collusion at all.

-And for a guy that is under his own criminal investigation here and likely up to his eyeballs in more legal trouble to make those comments, and for him to make those suggestions, all it does is reaffirm everything that we have known and know about the deep state.
+And for a guy that is under his own criminal investigation here and likely up to his eyeballs in more legal trouble to make those comments and for him to make those suggestions, all it does is reaffirm everything that we have known and know about the deep state.

 Remember, he was there when all the talk about, oh, let's secretly spy on the president.

-Let's invoke the 25th amendment.
+Let's invoke the 25th Amendment.

-It was the deputy director at the time, Andrew McCabe, that allowed the FISA warrant to be based on unverified, uncorroborated.
+It was the deputy director at the time, Andrew McCabe, that allowed the FISA warrant to be based on unverified, uncorroborated, Hillary bought and paid for Russian lies because of his and others' disdain for all things Trump.

 It's not going to work.